spaceconcordia/vagrant/README.md

 1. Run `vagrant ssh` to SSH into the virtual machine.
-You should configure git with `git config --global user.name "Your Name"` and `git config --global user.email "youremail@example.com"`.
+You should configure git with `git config --global user.name "Your Name"` and `git config --global user.email "your.email@example.com"`.
 You can find the configuration files you made in step 3 in the directory `/vagrant/files`.

+1. Run `sudo apt update; sudo apt upgrade` to upgrade packages.

 1. Create a directory `space-concordia` in `/vagrant`.
 You will clone all repositories into this directory.